Click

 Thursday, November 29, 2007: "eurin" for "urine"

 This formal term for what is often termed simply "pee" is doubly unclear.
 First, the initial-U could be pronounced short, or long without a Y-glide (úr.in, úe.rin).
-Second, -INE can be pronounced at least three ways: with a long-I (define, concubine, supine); short-I, as here (medicine, engine, adrenaline); and long-E (machine, chlorine, quarantine).
+Second, -INE can be pronounced at least three ways: with a long-I (define, concubine, supine); short-I, as here (medicine, engine, adrenaline); and long-E (machine, chlorine, quarantine).To make the first sound plain, we need merely place an E- in front, since EU- is a common way of showing that an initial-U has a Y-glide as part of its pronunciation (euphemism, eucalyptus, eulogy).

 To make the sound of the second syllable clear as well, we need merely drop the -E. In effect, we are merely moving the E, from the end of the word to the beginning: "eurin".

-Naturally, all derivatives conform to this reform: eurinal, eurinary, eurinate, eurogenital, etc.
+____________________Naturally, all derivatives conform to this reform: eurinal, eurinary, eurinate, eurogenital, etc.

 My thanks to "FireW..." for today's base word and "GreenD..." for the derivative eurinate.